 While closing costs are normally divided among the buyer and seller in a similar way, nothing is set in stone.
 Who pays what is negotiable so it’s essential to be familiar with all closing costs in case your buyer requests you pay a portion of their closing costs.

 A title search looks into the home’s ownership history to ensure you’re the true owner and that the title is clear of any liens or judgements.

 Conducted before closing, a home inspection will reveal any major issues with your home such as structural or foundational damage.
-Costs vary by company and city — for instance, in Austin a home inspection will cost you $452.
+Costs vary by company and city.

 An appraisal determines the value of your home to assure the lender the property is indeed worth the amount they are giving the buyer.